DHP-stottepakke/pages/pages/dmp_knowledge_base/1_data_description.md

 > 1a.2\
 State any constraints on re-use of existing data if there are any.

+Is there limitations to re-use of existing data?
+(Examples: limiting license conditions, insufficient metadata)

 > 1a.3\
 Explain how data provenance will be documented.

-This is important both for produced and re-used data and relevant at all stages.
+Is this only meant in the context of data re-use?
+Documenting data provencance (data lineage) is important both for produced and re-used data and relevant at all stages.

 > 1a.4\
 Briefly state the reasons if the re-use of any existing data sources has been considered but discarded.

+##### Sufficiently adressed
+- Gives clear details of where the existing data come from and how new data will be collected or produced.
+It clearly explains methods and software used.
+- Explains, if existing data are re-used, how these data will be accessed and any constraints on their re-use.
+- Explains clearly, if applicable, why new data must be collected, instead of re-using existing data.

 ```
 **Relevant PID**